-5 Pet Water Safety Dangers
+Five Pet Water Safety Dangers

-A medical problem called blue-green algae toxicity can occur from the ingestion of the water that can happen during swimming.
-Blue-green algae, also known as cyanobacteria, grow and forms “blooms” that float and give the water a pea soup type color during the summer months.
+A medical problem called blue-green algae toxicity can occur if your dog accidentally ingests water while swimming.
+Blue-green algae, also known as cyanobacteria, grows and forms “blooms” that float and give the water a pea soup color during the summer months.

 Pet Water Safety Tips